Image-Science-Lab-cmu/SkyCam/README.md

 </h4>

-# Livestream of Skycam ⚠️ UNDER CONSTRUCTION ⚠️
+# Livestream of Skycam ✅ Operational ✅
   <a href="http://imagesci.ece.cmu.edu/SkyCamLiveWebsite/" target="_blank">(Link Here)</a> - We present a live snapshot of current cloud conditions updated every 30 seconds from our testbed.
 This site also provides associated GHI values.
 </p>